Search across 18 country guides, eco articles, photography, and travel resources.

 Ubud's offerings and temple life — Bali's spiritual life is lived publicly.
 Women place daily offerings outside every home and business, temple festivals happen constantly, and the combination of incense, flowers, and prayer creates an atmosphere that's deeply photogenic without ever feeling staged.

-Travel Information about Australia
+Travel Information about Indonesia

 Indonesia offers extraordinary value — particularly outside Bali's tourist belt — and the diversity of landscapes and cultures across the archipelago means you can design very different trips even on return visits.
 The key logistical challenge is the distances between islands: domestic flights are essential for anything beyond Bali and Java, and they're inexpensive if booked in advance.